Stellar cooling limits on light scalar boson revisited: Stellar cooling limits

-We show the constraints to the Higgs-scalar mixing as the function of the scalar boson mass in Fig.~\ref{FigSun}.
+We show the constraints on the Higgs-scalar mixing as the function of the scalar boson mass in Fig.~\ref{FigSun}.
 For comparison, the excluded region is also shown from the terrestrial experiments, the meson missing decay~\cite{1809.01876} and the neutron scattering~\cite{2103.05428}.
+We adopt the solar interior profile employed in Ref.~\cite{2205.01669}.

-For the scalar mass heavier than about 30 keV, the terrestrial experiments give the severest bound on the mixing angle of $\sin\th\lesssim 10^{-4}$.
-The constraint by the resonant plasma mixing, which is $\sin\th\lesssim 10^{-10}$ for $m_S\lesssim 0.2$ keV, is about one order of magnitude stronger than the bremsstrahlung constraint.
-Further, due to the off-resonant plasma mixing, the constraint is slightly stronger than the $e$-$N$ bremsstrahlung case.
-It is found that the absorption effect including the plasma mixing slightly opens the unconstrained region around the large mixing $\sin\th\sim 1$, which is, however, already covered by the terrestrial experiments.
+For the scalar mass heavier than about 30 keV, the terrestrial experiments give the strongest constraint on the mixing angle of $\sin\th\lesssim 10^{-4}$.
+The constraint by the resonant plasma mixing, which is $\sin\th\lesssim 10^{-9}$ for $m_S\lesssim 0.2$ keV, is about an order of magnitude stronger than the bremsstrahlung constraint.
+Furthermore, due to the off-resonant plasma mixing, the constraint is slightly stronger than the $e$-$N$ bremsstrahlung case.
+It is found that the absorption effect including the plasma mixing slightly opens the unconstrained region around the large mixing $\sin\th\sim 1$, but this region is already covered by the terrestrial experiments.

-According to the results including the solar interior profile performed in Ref.~\cite{2204.11862,2205.01669}, the constraint to the Higgs-scalar mixing from the bremsstrahlung process is reduced by a factor of $1/20$ compared to the results with the constant interior profile.
-We roughly include this reduction with the profile by changing the constant number density shown in Table~\ref{TabStar}.
-This means that we adopt the density at $r\sim 0.4R_\text{Sun}$ as the representative value while the original density is the one at $r\sim 0.2R_\text{Sun}$.
-The dotted lines in Fig.~\ref{FigSun} indicate this rough estimate of the profile effect.
+Using the standard solar profile, the constraint on the Higgs-scalar mixing from the bremsstrahlung process is reduced by a factor of $1/20$ compared to the one using the constant interior profile.
+This profile effect could be roughly reproduced by changing the constant number density shown in Table~\ref{TabStar}.
+We find that if the temperature and the density at $r\sim 0.4R_\text{Sun}$ is adopted as the representative values, while the original ones in Table~\ref{TabStar} are chosen at $r\sim 0.2R_\text{Sun}$, the constant profile gives similar constraints with the standard profile.